 As at the date of this annual report, the Board is comprised of twelve Directors, with six executive Directors, namely Mr. Liu Naiyue, Ms. Liu Peiyao, Ms. Wei Xian, Ms. Li Fang, Mr. Xu Jun and Mr. Qu Guohui, two non-executive Directors, namely Mr. Shao Hui and Ms. Shen Yi, and four independent non-executive Directors, namely Mr. Xian Guoming, Mr. Zhong Mingshan, Mr. Xu Zongzheng and Ms. Liu Jingping.
-During the year ended 31 December 2020 and up to the date of this annual report, the changes to the composition of the Board were as follows:
+During the year ended 31 December 2021 and up to the date of this annual report, the changes to the composition of the Board were as follows:

-- Mr. Au Yeung Ming Yin Gordon was appointed as an alternate director to Mr. Liu Naiyue, an executive Director and the chairman of the Board, with effect from 22 May 2020 and ceased to be his alternate with effect from 29 May 2020; - Mr. Xu Jun was appointed as an executive Director with effect from 19 June 2020; - Mr. Qu Guohui was appointed as an executive Director with effect from 19 June 2020; and - Ms. Liu Jingping was appointed as an independent non-executive Director with effect from 19 June 2020
+Mr. Au Yeung Ming Yin Gordon was appointed as an alternate director to Mr. Liu Naiyue, an executive Director and the chairman of the Board, with effect from 25 May 2021 and ceased to be his alternate with effect from 28 May 2021;